CuriousOne23/WhenMathPrays/thought_simulator/20_requirements/system_playground/context/cil/cil_requirements.md

 ## **3. Inputs**

+CIL operates over **two coordinated inputs**: identity‑layer objects from COB and stability information derived from CST.
+Both inputs contribute to the construction of the CIL Intake Packet and to the historical information captured in TP.

 ### **3.1 COB Identity‑Layer Objects**
 CIL receives up to 20 stabilized identity‑layer objects from COB, including referent maps, anchors, lineage, ambiguity indicators, stability metrics, and ordering metrics.
+These objects form the primary identity context that CIL selects and packs for CEx.

 ### **3.2 CST Stability Signals**
 CIL receives stability‑related signals from CST indirectly through COB and directly when required by global rules.
+These signals influence stability aggregation, ambiguity handling, and the stability‑aware portions of the CIL Intake Packet.

 ---